kevindewalt/oldkevindewalt.github.io/things_dont_scale/index.md

 ##Doing things that don’t scale: How successful startups create customers that love them

 **Pinterest** could’ve looked at heat maps and analytics.
 Instead, they went to cafes and asked random people to try their website.

 When Patrick McKenzie emailed **Stripe**, they could’ve replied with a “Thanks for the email.
-Please see our FAQ.“

-Instead, cofounder Patrick Collisson not only diagnosed the problem, but emailed to say he already fixed it for McKenzie.
+Please see our FAQ.“ Instead, cofounder Patrick Collisson not only diagnosed the problem, but emailed to say he already fixed it for McKenzie.

 **AirBNB** could’ve wrote an email autoresponder explaining how to write an effective listing.
 Instead, Brian and Joe went door to door in NYC and took professional photos of their users’ houses.

-##Why doesn’t anybody talk about this?
+##Why isn't anybody talking about this?

 Selling is hard, but it's important.
 Everybody talks about it.
 Knowing this, we work extra hard to get customers to pay for our products.